Course Title: Postgraduate Information Technology Project

 You may not enrol in this course unless one of these courses is explicitly listed in your enrolment program summary.
 Note it is a condition of enrolment at RMIT that you accept responsibility for ensuring that you have completed the prerequisite/s and agree to concurrently enrol in co-requisite courses before enrolling in a course.

 This course is designed to provide you with hands-on practical experience developing software in a project environment.
-Your project team of 4-6 students should complete projects from inception to implementation.
+Your project team of 4 students should complete projects from inception to implementation.
+In exceptional cases, with course coordinator approval, you may have group of 3 students or 5 students.

-The emphasis is on understanding and working within a corporate environment, using formal project management and software delivery methodologies and integrating all the skills and knowledge that you should have acquired from your previous courses into a solid base to progress into your professional life.
+The emphasis is on understanding and working within a corporate environment, using Agile project management and process model, software delivery methodologies , integrating all the skills and knowledge that you should have acquired from your previous courses into a solid base to progress from into your professional life.

-This course provides a Work Integrated Learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/or community is integral to your experience.
+This course includes a Work Integrated Learning (WIL) experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/or community is integral to your experience.

 Type of WIL activities involved: